 Spring is in the air, and these gluten free pink lemonade cupcakes are positively scrumptious!
-If you have been on the hunt for a cupcake that is light, refreshing, and gorgeous, then these lemonade cupcakes are just what you need.
+If you have been on the hunt for a light, refreshing, and gorgeous cupcake, then these lemonade cupcakes are just what you need.
+I share directions to pipe the frosting like flowers and make the white chocolate dragon fly toppers as well!

 A pink lemonade cupcake on a wooden coaster.

-When my daughter told me she wanted to try to make lemonade cupcakes with white chocolate dragonflies, I was so excited (okay and intrigued!)
+When my daughter told me she wanted to make lemonade cupcakes with white chocolate dragonflies, I was so excited (okay and intrigued!)
 She has been watching both Instagram cake-decorating videos and the Great British Baking Show.
-See my post about these dragonflies to learn how to make these awesome White Chocolate Dragonflies.

-If you prefer a classic cupcake, give this Easy Gluten Free Vanilla Cupcakes With Chocolate Frosting recipe a try!
+If you prefer a classic cupcake, try this Easy Gluten Free Vanilla Cupcakes With Chocolate Frosting recipe!

 A pink lemonade cupcake frosted like a flower.